 For an authentic Wisconsin experience, dinner at a supper club is in order.
 Expect simple, classic American cuisine like surf and turf, shrimp cocktail, a generous relish tray, baked potatoes and salads with homemade dressings.
-The Appleton area boasts several supper clubs including the Lox Club, Simpson’s Red Ox Club, and Darboy Club.
+The Appleton area boasts several supper clubs including the Lox Club or Simpson’s Red Ox Club.

 Stay: CopperLeaf Boutique Hotel & Spa

-Appleton’s finest luxury hotel features whirlpools, fireplaces, The Bella Vita Ristorante and SPA BenMarNico’s.
+Appleton’s finest luxury hotel features whirlpools, fireplaces, The RYE Restaurant & Lounge and SPA BenMarNico’s.
 Modeled after small, family-owned European hotels, you will be indulged with their personalized services.